amoebius/PHAIS-Site/README.md

 - Back-end session management to allow users to interact with their bots and asychronously view the results of games they initiate for testing purposes
 - A back-end interface that abstracts independent systems for running bots under a common interface, with all forms of sandboxing and error handling

-...none of which have been implemented, so this represents a TODO list.
+...none of which have been implemented, so this represents a TODO list :)

 Current dependencies: